-1530s, from Latin conscriptus, past participle of conscribere "to draw up, list," literally "to write together" from com- "with" (see com-) + scribere "to write" (from PIE root *skribh- "to cut").
+mid-15c., "registered, enrolled," from Latin conscriptus "enrolled, chosen, elect," past participle of conscribere "to draw up, list," literally "to write together" from assimilated form of com "with, together" (see con-) + scribere "to write" (from PIE root *skribh- "to cut").

-1800, perhaps a back-formation (influenced by French adjective conscrit) from conscription.
+"one who is compulsorily enrolled for military or naval service," 1800, perhaps a back-formation (influenced by French adjective conscrit) from conscription, or else a noun use of the adjective.

 Web design and development by MaoningTech.